microsoft/verified-storage/multilog/README.md

 3. Run one of the following commands depending on your setup:
     1. If you are using  Linux/WSL with the dependencies from Setup Step 2 installed, MacOS, or Windows: run `cargo verus verify`.
     2. Otherwise (i.e., Linux/WSL without PM dependencies): run `cargo verus verify --no-default-features`.

-Note that the `--compile` flag above is necessary to perform some non-Verus compile time checks that are part of the verification process.
-Specifically, it checks compile-time assertions, which help check that we use the correct size for structures in proofs, are run by the Rust compiler, not by Verus.

 ### Code organization